Analysis of the Implementation of Chapter 27, "Anti-corruption" of the USMCA in Mexico

 We are partnering with TalentoTotal in the TotalLAW Prep Program, a collaborative effort engaging law firms, bar associations, law schools, and pro bono clearinghouses to increase diversity and inclusion in the legal profession across the Americas....

-2019 is a complex year in Guatemala, since for the first time in 33 years all of the three branches of government are undergoing re-selection.
-Members of the legal community have expressed to the Vance Center concerns about the process of judicial appointments related to potential poli...
+2019 was a complex year in Guatemala, since for the first time in 33 years all three branches of government were undergoing re-selection.
+Members of the legal community expressed to the Vance Center concerns about the process of judicial appointments related to potential political infl...

-Read more2019 is a complex year in Guatemala, since for the first time in 33 years all of the three branches of government are undergoing re-selection.
-Members of the legal community have expressed to the Vance Center concerns about the process of judicial appointments related to potential political influence.
+2019 was a complex year in Guatemala, since for the first time in 33 years all three branches of government were undergoing re-selection.
+Members of the legal community expressed to the Vance Center concerns about the process of judicial appointments related to potential political influence.

 The Lawyers Council seeks to raise awareness of the process and promote the participation of the legal community in it, by strengthening the demand for transparency and accountability.
 Additionally, the Lawyers Council intends to further the discussion of needed structural reform to the judiciary in Guatemala.